 I don’t know how long I was there.

-My girls were waiting for me.
+The girls – my wife and our dear friend – were waiting for me.
 I don’t know for how long.

 I sucked a lemon-flavoured swabbing stick and wet my lips with it.
 It tasted like battery acid but the touch of moisture and hydration were welcome.
 That was the first small step on the slow haul back.

 Back on the ward, each of the next ten days were similar, not just in terms of activity but also in my state of being.
 Every day virtually the same, staring at the same view.
 It was only the cast of characters around me that changed, as medical staff switched shifts, and discharged patients were replaced with new ones.
 Every day like the other, except Saturday.
 Saturday was rough.